abjoglekar/GEMS-X003-Geospatial-Analysis-R-Intro/README.md

 2. Once logged in, click `Analyze > RStudio` from the homepage (top right corner).
 If you do not have an `Analyze` option next to `Data Products` and `My Workspace` please let your TA know immediately.
 They will need to assign you permissions using their administrator account.

 3. Install packages needed for course.
-This might take a awhile, so we want to do it right away.
+This might take a awhile (upwards of 15 minutes), so we want to get started right away.
 If you have any issues please reference the R Troubleshooting document on Canvas and/or let your TA know immediately.
     ```shell

+    # the `stars` and `tmaptools` packages are explicitly installed to enable
+    #   installation of `tmap` on the GEMS Platform
+    #   if you want to install `tmap` on your own machine, you can do so directly
+    library(devtools)
+    install_version("stars", version="0.5-5")
+    install.packages('tmaptools')

     packages_to_install <- c("rio", "tmap", "spData")

     for ( package in packages_to_install ) {